Septic Arthritis - Ways to Manage Joint Infection

 How Is Septic Arthritis Diagnosed?

-Early diagnosis is essential to prevent permanent damage to the joint.
-Therefore, a good medical history and a physical examination along with tests need to be performed, such as:
+Early diagnosis leads to avoiding permanent loss due to the effect on the joint.
+Septic arthritis diagnosis includes a medical history and a physical examination along with tests that need to be performed, such as:

 • Aspiration of the joint fluid to check for white blood cells, inflammation, and bacterial infections.